 Welcome

-Welcome to my Linguistics research portfolio and project page, where I nerd out about linguistics!
+Welcome to my research portfolio and project page, where I rant about my research!

-My first exposure to formal Linguistics came from attending Ohio State's Summer Linguistics for Youth Institute (SLIYS, pronounced "slice") in the summer before my sophomore year.
+In high school I was a huge linguistics nerd, partly because of my desire to establish a unique identity for myself and partly because I wanted my interests to slot into a defined niche.
+This dichotomy of conformism and individualism probably says something about who I am.
+Anyways, my first exposure to formal Linguistics came from attending Ohio State's Summer Linguistics for Youth Institute (SLIYS, pronounced "slies") in the summer before my sophomore year.
 Before then, I'd always been passionate about language, but I had no idea that language could be studied as a science.
 At SLIYS, I discovered the field of computational linguistics: "If a machine has to do X in order to perform this linguistic task, do humans have to do X as well?"
 This really fascinated me because it helped me realize that machines can inform our understanding of human language and help diagnose the human condition.
 Even though computers "understand" language very differently from us, there was so much we could learn from them!

 After I learned what Linguistics was, I began looking for linguistics opportunities and competitions.
 I started off with NACLO, qualifying for the Invitational Round by sheer luck before branching out to competitive programming.
 I loved any competitive programming problems that involved strings or manipulating language in some way.